Opel Mokka: Mokka B (P2QO, 2021)

 The second-generation Mokka (B) was announced in August 2018 by the show car Opel GT X Experimental concept, and unveiled on 24 June 2020.
 Now based on the ex-PSA Group's Common Modular Platform (CMP), the car is available with an electric version dubbed as the Mokka-e.

 The ICE version was unveiled on 2 September 2020.
 Sales of the second-generation Mokka began with the model year of 2021, on 23 December 2020.
 The production model assembly started in January 2021.
 There are three engine options, including a 1.2-litre turbocharged three-cylinder petrol rated at 100 PS and 205 Nm of torque with a 6-speed manual transmission and a 1.2-litre turbo making 130 PS and 230 Nm of torque in combination with a standard 6-speed manual or 8-speed automatic transmissions.
 While the only diesel engine on offer is a 1.5-litre four-cylinder rated at 110 PS and 250 Nm of torque, offered exclusively with a 6-speed manual transmission.
+The diesel engine was removed from the lineup in August 2022.